mwwu/wordcloud/README.md

 ### First Attempt: Bin Packing Problem
 For my initial attempt, I noticed the words could be represented as rectangles with different dimensions.
 If I were able to minimize the white space between words, I would be creating a word cloud with the smallest area.
 Thus, the problem I had to solve was how to optimally fit rectangles into the minimal boundary area.

+In order to do this, I would have to, first, maintain some sort of representation of the already covered areas.
+This way, I could test whether a new word would overlap in any position.
+Then, for every word I placed, the next word could be placed any pixel within a reasonable distance from the first one.
+I would then be required to iterate through every permutation of placement for all n words.
+This would require a huge amount of computation.

 I struggled with this optimization problem, until upon further research, I realized that this was a well studied problem called the "Bin Packing Problem".
 It turns out this is NP-hard, which meant that I was definitely not going to find a computationally usable solution for this project.

 ### Second Attempt: Not-so-hard Bin Packing Problem